 About Johnny Appleseed

-Johnny learned about the apple business as a young man working for a neighbor who owned an apple orchard.
-He moved west and started his apple business in western PA.
+Chapman learned about the apple business as a young man working for a neighbor who owned an apple orchard.
+He moved west and started his apple business in western Pennsylvania.
 He would plant apple seeds near creeks and rivers and grow apple seedlings.
-When ready he would sell the seedlings to settlers to establish an orchard.
-He did this for approximately 50 years in PA, OH and IN.
+When ready, he would sell the seedlings to settlers to establish an orchard.
+He did this for approximately 50 years in Pennsylvania, Ohio, and Indiana.

 His business niche was to anticipate each new wave of settlers in order to know where to start the apple seedling nurseries.
 Often it was in Indian territory.
 He got along well with the Indians and it bothered him greatly when the War of 1812 broke out.
 Although he did not fight in the war he did make a heroic 'Paul Revere' run from Mansfield, OH to Mt.
 Vernon, OH to get the nearest militia to save the pin-downed settlers.